elfeiin/Text2Canvas/README.md

 All you need is a web browser that can run HTML5.

-### Example
+### Examples

-Example.txt shows the functionality of most of the commands.
+example.txt shows the functionality of most of the commands.

 ## Authors